 The purpose of this assignment is to explore community health in terms of issues and action.
-You will be gathering multiple perspectives about health issues and related health action from your selected community and analyzing contextual factors (political, economic, social, cultural, temporal) that influence community health.
+You will be gathering multiple perspectives about the group's health issues, implemented health action strategies and analyzing whether contextual factors (political, economic, social, cultural, temporal) are influencing your community's health issues.
+For this assignment you will have had to meet twice with your group.